williampsena/bugs-channel-ex/README.md

 Any Sentry integration can be used to feed errors into MongoDB.

-> Events will persisted at Mongo and next updates will add Rest API as backend for Bugs Channel UI, that's next steps build a rich UI.
+> Events will be stored in MongoDB, and future upgrades will provide a Rest API as a backend for the Bugs Channel UI, which is the next step in creating a rich UI.

 # Tests